 Check out my clean eating shopping guide which is gluten-free and dairy-free and should inspire you.
 Sure, it takes some effort to make sure your kitchen is stocked with whole, healthy foods, but the results are more than worth it if you can get your health under control.

 You might also want to get some expert help if you are dealing with thyroid disease.
-Consider working with a functional medicine doctor or try my friend Elle Russ’ thyroid course, The Ultimate Thyroid Course (use code CARRIE for 15% off).
+Consider working with a functional medicine doctor or try my friend Elle Russ’ thyroid course, The Ultimate Thyroid Course.

 More Helpful Health Resources